Spatiotemporal bursting in simulated cultures of cortical neurons: Discussion

-Given that bursts originate at only certain locations at any given time during development, one might ask whether these locations were all equally preferred and if the aftereffects of a burst originating at one location might affect the probability of the next burst originating at other locations.
-This wouldn't necessarily require direct connectivity among fCOMs/MBLs; it might be the result of different pathways followed by bursting wavefronts at each.

-Our results show that not all burst origins were equally likely, as all of the histograms of number of bursts at each origin during development were significantly non-uniform (Figure~\ref{fig:origin-evolution}).
-Sequential correlations (Figure~\ref{fig:origin-markov}) were indistinguishable by the methods used from random.
-Thus, we conclude that the origin point for any individual burst does not appear to depend on that of preceding bursts.
-This is understandable given the relatively long duration between bursts compared to any simulation state variable's time constant \citep{kawasaki_simple_2014}.
+Given that bursts originate at only certain locations, we investigated their spatial and temporal independence.
+Sequential correlations (Figure~\ref{fig:origin-markov}) were indistinguishable from random, indicating the origin point for any individual burst does not depend on preceding bursts.